06 May The digital transformation of sports clubs: fan data as a growth lever

 The digital transformation of sports clubs: fan data as a growth lever

-Champions League finalists Liverpool FC are as successful on the pitch as they are off it.
+As a finalist in the 2022 Champions League, Liverpool FC is successful both on and off the field.
 Its digital transformationled by Drew Crisp, is an example of this success.

 Drew Crisp, formerly of IBM, has been appointed Senior Vice-President Digital of LFC in 2019.
 His role is to reorganise all digital activities, starting with centralising them.
 Until then, the club's various departments had taken different approaches to their digital strategies.
 Crisp's initial task was to unify all of this and ensure that all digital work carried out was geared towards the same goal.